Don’t have time to look for great TV deals? Missed out on Black Friday and Cyber Monday deals? You can find the best smart TV at a great price.

 Tips When Picking Out Low-Cost TVs

 - Pay special attention to the type of backlighting.
-Which is to say a bargain is relative to the tech.
+This is to say, a bargain is relative to the tech, especially when TVs go on sale and during the best time to buy a TV.

 - The two common types of backlighting available today are full array and edge.
-Full array means there are multiple LED lights across the TV display panel.
+A full array means there are multiple LED lights across the TV display panel.
 That’s good news!

 - The more light shining through the LED display, the better the colors and brightness levels will be (OLED TVs produce their own light, which is one reason they are much more expensive and don’t have great deals yet – same with a QLED TV). an OLED 4k TV offers the best picture available today, but the deals just aren’t there.